Drohmo: Climbing history

 Drohmo was first attempted by a Swiss team in 1949, but they were unsuccessful.
-Till date, no one has summited the main Drohmo peak.
+To date, no one has summited the main Drohmo peak.
 However, the central summit was first climbed in 1998 by Doug Scott and Roger Mear via the south pillar.
 Another ascent of the central summit in 2002 was successfully executed by the Slovene Aleš Koželj and Mitja Šorn but they took a different route via the south pillar.